Company Logo - Home Link

 By Britt

-This post is about the Painted Ladies in San Francisco, also known as the Seven Sisters.
+That's why I wrote this post about these iconic houses, also known as the Seven Sisters.

 WHERE ARE THE PAINTED LADIES?

-The Painted Ladies are located at 710-720 Steiner Street between Grove and Hayes Sts. across the street from Alamo Square Park in the Alamo Square Park neighborhood of San Francisco.
+The Painted Ladies are located at 710-720 Steiner Street between Grove and Hayes Streets across the street from Alamo Square Park in the Alamo Square Park neighborhood of San Francisco.

-The Painted Ladies are included on several hop-on-hop-off tours.
+The Painted Ladies are a stop on several hop-on-hop-off tours.
 Be sure to read our post comparing the different bus tour companies.

-You'll see Alamo Square to the left and the Painted Ladies will be on your right about halfway up Steiner Street.
+You'll see Alamo Square to the left and the Painted Ladies on your right, about halfway up Steiner Street.

 WHEN AND WHERE TO TAKE THE BEST PHOTOS

-It's best to take photos at midday so you can get a clear view of Downtown San Francisco in the background of your picture.
+It's best to take photos at midday to get a clear view of Downtown San Francisco in the background of your picture.

 You'll recognize the most popular view of the houses if you go inside Alamo Square Park where there is a rise in the landscaping.